-Common Jacob's Ladder has masses of beautiful spikes of blue flowers rising above the foliage from mid spring to mid summer, which are most effective when planted in groupings.
-The flowers are excellent for cutting.
+Creeping Jacob's Ladder has masses of beautiful panicles of sky blue star-shaped flowers at the ends of the stems from mid spring to early summer, which are most effective when planted in groupings.
 Its ferny pinnately compound leaves remain green in color throughout the season.
+The burgundy stems are very colorful and add to the overall interest of the plant.